rubenflog/covstress/cleaning.md

     stressW$Corona_concerns_5<- as.numeric(as.character(recodea(stressW$Corona_concerns_5)))
     TconcernW <- stressW [,50:54] %>% rowSums()

-# Country measures (though I would go for a strictness measures index)
+## Country measures (though I would go for a strictness measures index)
     levels(stressW$Trust_countrymeasure) <- sub("Too much", "11", levels(stressW$Trust_countrymeasure))
     levels(stressW$Trust_countrymeasure) <- sub("Appropriate", "5", levels(stressW$Trust_countrymeasure))
     levels(stressW$Trust_countrymeasure) <- sub("Too little", "0", levels(stressW$Trust_countrymeasure))
     stressW$Trust_countrymeasure<- as.numeric(as.character(stressW$Trust_countrymeasure))

-# Compliance
+## Compliance
-## The alpha of the scale is low, so I only added the items
-## regarding social distance Compliance_2 & Compliance_3
-## with these two items, the alpha of the scale improves above 0.7
-## but now the scale is only about compliance with social distancing
+### The alpha of the scale is low, so I only added the items regarding social distance Compliance_2 & Compliance_3.
+With these two items, the alpha of the scale improves above 0.7, but now the scale is only about compliance with social distancing
     stressW$Compliance_1<- as.numeric(as.character(recodea(stressW$Compliance_1)))
     stressW$Compliance_2<- as.numeric(as.character(recodea(stressW$Compliance_2)))
     stressW$Compliance_3<- as.numeric(as.character(recodea(stressW$Compliance_3)))